fewarren/Omeka-S-VideoThumbnails/README.md

 Video Thumbnail (module for Omeka S)
 ===============================================

-> __New versions of this module and support for Omeka S version 3.0 and above
-> are available on [GitLab], which seems to respect users and privacy better
-> than the previous repository.__

 [Video Thumbnails] is a module for [Omeka S] that is based on the Derivative Media Optimizer module which optimizes files for the web: it creates derivative files from audio and video files adapted for mobile or desktop, streamable, sized for slow or big connection, and cross-browser